Adopted: January 29, 2017; Amended January 28, 2018

 ARTICLE III.
 Membership.

-The members of Dubuque Democratic Socialists (DDS) shall consist of all individuals who are members in good standing within the Democratic Socialists of America (DSA) and who reside and/or work within Dubuque County in the State of Iowa.
+The members of Dubuque Democratic Socialists (DDS) shall consist of all individuals who are members in good standing within the Democratic Socialists of America (DSA) and who reside and/or work within the territory specified in the bylaws.
+(Amended by Resolution 2017.004)

 ARTICLE IV.
 Local Meetings.

-The Local Executive Committee will set the agenda for Regular Meetings.
+The Local Steering Committee will set the agenda for Regular Meetings.
 In general, the Regular Meeting is the operating legislative body of the Local.

 ARTICLE V. Local Officers: Powers and Duties.

-In the event of a vacancy of any office on the Executive Committee, a special election will be held in accordance with the Bylaws.
+Section 2.
+Vacancies.
+In the event of a vacancy of any office on the Steering Committee, a special election will be held in accordance with the Bylaws.

 Section 3.
 Chair and Vice-Chair.

-(c) The Chair will report to Local Regular Meetings on the business of the Executive Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.
+(c) The Chair will report to Local Regular Meetings on the business of the Steering Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.

-(d) The Vice-Chair will assume the duties of the Chair when s/he is unavailable, or upon request of the Chair.
+(d) The Vice-Chair will assume the duties of the Chair when they are unavailable, or upon request of the Chair.
+The Vice-Chair will also serve as the membership coordinator and lead mobilizer for the Local.

 Section 4.
 Secretary.

 (a) The Secretary will be responsible for answering all correspondence and queries of the Local, and for maintaining an up-to-date membership list of the Local.
-S/he will insure effective communication with the national DSA.
-S/he will temporarily assume the responsibilities of the Chair or Vice-Chair if they are unable to do so.
+They will temporarily assume the responsibilities of the Chair or Vice-Chair if they are unable to do so.

-(b) The Secretary will be responsible also for the taking of minutes of all Local and Executive Committee Meetings, and shall have custody of these minutes, and the resolutions, reports and other official records of the Local.
-S/he shall transfer official records in good condition to her/his successor.
+(b) The Secretary will be responsible also for the taking of minutes of all Local and Steering Committee Meetings, and shall have custody of these minutes, and the resolutions, reports and other official records of the Local.
+They shall transfer official records in good condition to their successor.
 Official records shall include meeting minutes and member lists.

-The Local Executive Committee will be composed of the four officers of the Local, the chair(s) of Local Youth Sections, and the chair(s) of any Local Branches.
+Section 1.
+Composition.
+The Local Steering Committee will be composed of the four officers of the Local, the chair(s) of Local Youth Sections, the chair(s) of any Local Branches, and all Coordinators, as established under the Bylaws.

 Section 2.
 Duties.

-(a) The Executive Committee administers the affairs of the Local and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy to the General and Regular Meetings.
-It shall have the power to receive reports of any Committee or Branch, and advise thereon, to call emergency meetings of the Local, and to act on any matter that requires immediate and urgent action.
-The Executive Committee is the regular executive body of the Local, and thus subordinate to its Legislative bodies, the General and Regular Meetings.
+(a) The Steering Committee administers the affairs of the Local and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy to the General and Regular Meetings.
+It shall have the power to receive reports of any Committee, Working Group, or Branch, and advise thereon, to call emergency meetings of the Local, and to act on any matter that requires immediate and urgent action.
+The Steering Committee is the regular executive body of the Local, and thus subordinate to its Legislative bodies, the General and Regular Meetings.

-The meetings of the Executive Committee will be held at the call of the Chair at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any three members of the Executive Committee.
-All members of the Executive Committee must (ordinarily) be given four days oral or written notice of regular Executive Committee Meetings; a 24-hour notice may be given under special emergency circumstances.
+Section 3.
+Meetings.
+The meetings of the Steering Committee will be held monthly at the call of the Chair or at such intervals as may be determined by a prior Steering Committee Meeting.
+All members of the Steering Committee must (ordinarily) be given four days oral or written notice of regular Steering Committee Meetings; a 24-hour notice may be given under special emergency circumstances.

-A quorum of three members of the Executive Committee is required for the transaction of Executive Committee business.
+Section 4.
+Quorum.
+A quorum of five members of the Steering Committee is required for the transaction of Steering Committee business.

 ARTICLE VII.
 Amendments.